New Haven Assault Lawyer

 What a New Haven Assault Lawyer Can Do For You

 Being arrested and charged with assault can be a frightening experience that carries grave consequences if not taken seriously.
-The experienced New Haven assault lawyers at Billings & Barrett can discuss all aspects of your case with you, guide you through the courtroom process, and present the most robust defense possible.
+The experienced New Haven assault lawyers at Billings, Barrett & Bowman can discuss all aspects of your case with you, guide you through the courtroom process, and present the most robust defense possible.